 The bill amends the Code of West Virginia, specifically section 22-11-8, to clarify that political subdivisions administering water pollution permits under delegation from the Department of Environmental Protection cannot impose standards or requirements that are more stringent than existing federal or state regulations.
 This change aims to ensure consistency in water pollution control measures across different jurisdictions within the state.
-Additionally, the bill introduces a provision that allows for limited exceptions to this rule.
+Additionally, the bill provides limited exceptions to this rule, although the specifics of these exceptions are not detailed in the summary.

 Engrossed Version: 22-11-8